Transparent Language

 Speech Recognition Exercise

-As they were also identical to each other, it made me a bit worried that perhaps all of the hundred+ languages courses on the platform taught you exactly the same words and phrases in each language.
+As each lesson was also identical, it made me a bit worried that perhaps all of the hundred+ language courses on the platform taught you exactly the same words and phrases in each language.

 First up in Lesson 1 of the Russian course you have a ‘Language Comparison’ section where you can see the words and phrases you’re going to learn written in English and Russian.

-After playing through the audios to hear what they sound like, the ‘Preview it’ section again shows you the words and audio of a native speaker saying them again plays.
+After playing through the audio to hear what they sound like, the ‘Preview it’ section again shows you the words and audio of a native speaker saying the words again.
 You then pronounce the words yourself and you can see how accurately you do.

 Next up came a slightly different matching game called ‘Four Square’ where the words on the four squares flash up one-by-one before you and then turn over again.